 .

-Once there is a message that matches the regexp, Emacs will trap it into the debugger, and we will see who prints that message:
+Once there is a message that matches the regexp, Emacs will show the backtrace, and we will find out who is the culprit there:

 Other Debugging Helpers and Facilities